-All tourniquets have the potential to save lives, but they must be used timely and correctly.
-Then get bleeding person to medical help ASAP for proper removal and care.
+A person with significant bleeding will die unless bleeding is stopped.
+All tourniquets have the potential to save lives, but they must be used timely, correctly and be available when/where needed.
+Then get bleeding person to medical help ASAP for proper removal and medical care.

 WHEN TO USE TOURNIQUETS: